danielfett/draft-dpop/mainmatter.md

 POST /token HTTP/1.1
 Host: server.example.com
 Content-Type: application/x-www-form-urlencoded;charset=UTF-8
-DPoP-Binding: eyJhbGciOiJSU0ExXzUi ...
+DPoP: eyJhbGciOiJSU0ExXzUi ...

 grant_type=authorization_code
 &code=SplxlOBeZQQYbYS6WxSbIA
 &redirect_uri=https%3A%2F%2Fclient%2Eexample%2Ecom%2Fcb
 ~~~
 !---
-Figure 3: Token Request for a DPoP bound token.
+Figure 3: Token Request for a DPoP sender-constrained token.

-The HTTP header `DPoP-Binding` MUST contain a DPoP Binding JWT signed
+The HTTP header `DPoP` MUST contain a valid DPoP token.
-using the private key chosen by the client.

-If the authorization server receives a `DPoP-Binding` header in a
-token request, the authorization server MUST check the validity of the
+If the token is valid, the authorization server MUST associate the
-DPoP Binding JWT according to the rules in (#checking).

-If (and only if) all checks are successful, the authorization server
-MUST associate the access token with the public key.
-It then sets
+access token issued at the token endpoint with the public key.
+It then
-`token_type` to `Bearer-DPoP` in the token response.
-The client MAY
+sets `token_type` to `Bearer-DPoP` in the token response.
+The client
-use the value of the `token_type` parameter to determine whether the
+MAY use the value of the `token_type` parameter to determine whether
-server supports the mechanisms specified in this document.
+the server supports the mechanisms specified in this document.

+If a refresh token is issued to a public client at the token endpoint
+and a valid DPoP token is presented, the refresh token MUST be bound
+to the public key contained in the DPoP token.

+If a DPoP-bound refresh token is to be used at the token endpoint by a
+public client, the AS MUST ensure that the DPoP token contains the
+same public key as the one the refresh token is bound to.
+The access
+token issued MUST be bound to the public key contained in the DPoP
+token.

 # Resource Access (Proof of Possession for Access Tokens)

 To make use of an access token that is token-bound to a public key
 using DPoP, a client MUST prove the possession of the corresponding
-private key.
-More precisely, the client MUST create a DPoP Proof JWT
-and sign it using the previously chosen private key.
-The signed JWT
-MUST then be sent in the `DPoP-Proof` request header.
+private key by providing a DPoP token in the `DPoP` request header.

 If a resource server detects that an access token that is to be used
 for resource access is bound to a public key using DPoP (via the
 methods described in (#Confirmation)) it MUST check that a header
-`DPoP-Proof` was received in the HTTP request, and check the header's
+`DPoP` was received in the HTTP request, and check the header's
 contents according to the rules in (#checking).

 If (and only if) all checks are successful, the resource server MAY
 grant access to the resource.

-# Refresh Token Usage (Proof of Possession for Refresh Tokens)

-At the token endpoint, public clients using a refresh token MUST
-provide a proof of possession in the same way as for access tokens.

 # Public Key Confirmation {#Confirmation}